ER-climate-monitor/er-climate-monitor/docs/6-conclusions.md

 4. Introduce the ability to visualise multiple charts for a sensor's detections;
 5. Add a new page for visualising the history of detections for a single sensor, by doing so we can show enhanced charts and show temporal events in a period.
 6. Deploy the entire all the services on Google Cloud Kubernetes Engine (GKE), in this way we can manage different workloads automatically by paying for what we use.
+7. Release each microservice on NPM.
+A test has been made, but using a monorepo setup this further complicates the release of individual microservices.
+It has been successfully tested the deployment on npm of some components (see the [api-gateway release]() in our organisation NPM page), but the actual integration of semantic release and NPM publish is much harder in a monorepo scenario.
+For this reason, in future developments we suggest separating every microservice in its own repository and deploying them singularly and easily on NPM.
+By using this  approach, the actual deployment on GCP or services dockerisation will become trivial and faster.

 ---